Testing and exporting your emails with Beefree

 - Send it to Mailchimp using Email Beamer.

-- Send it to a Zapier and then from there to many other applications.
+- Send it to Zapier and then from there to many other applications.

 Please note that each email address can be up to 100 characters long.

-If you click on Export - both from the Designs page and the Email details page - you will see the following options:
+If you click on the Export button, you will see the following options:

-With this option, you can download a ZIP file (which contains both the HTML of the email and all of the images used in the design) on your computer.
-You can import this file into any email marketing application that allows the ZIP import, like MailUp and Mailchimp, for instance.
+With this option, you can download a ZIP file containing two separate folders for the HTML and images.
+You can use this with any application that allows a ZIP import, like MailUp and Mailchimp, for instance.

-If you unzip the ZIP file that has been downloaded to your computer, you will notice that the images have been placed in an "images" folder and that the HTML is written so that the image links in it point to those local images.
+Once you unzip the file, you will find that the images have been placed in an "images" folder.
+The HTML is written so that the image links in it point to those local images.
 This means that if you copy and paste the HTML "as is" into another application, the images will not be shown because the HTML is looking for them in that local "images" folder.

 How can I solve this?
 You have many options:

-- Import both HTML & images.
+- Import both HTML and images to your sending service.
 Many email service providers have a ZIP import feature that allows you to do that.

 - Use images that are hosted elsewhere.
 See: Using remotely hosted images in your email.